Hikari9/comfortable-swipe/README.md

 Download the `uninstall` script then run `bash uninstall`

 ## Bug Reports

-Create an issue [here](https://github.com/Hikari9/comfortable-swipe-ubuntu/issues/new) to report a bug.

 Search in [Issues](https://github.com/Hikari9/comfortable-swipe/issues?utf8=%E2%9C%93&q=is%3Aissue) if the problem has already been solved.